Master of Financial Management

-The degree consists of 180 points which is made up of nine compulsory courses (15 points each) and an applied research project (45 points).
+The degree consists of 180 points, which is made up of nine compulsory courses (15 points each) and 45 points of elective courses.

-The MFM can be studied full-time over 12-15 months or part-time over a maximum of four years.
-You can start the MFM in October and February (from October 2017).
+The MFM can be studied full-time over 12–15 months, or part-time over a maximum of 4 years.
+You can start the MFM in August.

-The MFM programme contains core courses and a research project as follows:
+The MFM programme contains core and elective courses as follows:

 An MFM can lead to a career in financial management, particularly business and financial analyst roles.

 - Read what other UC postgraduate students have gone on to achieve in their studies and careers in our student and graduate profiles.

 - Te Rōpū Rapuara | UC Careers can help you to achieve the career you want, connect with employers, or find a job.

 - For research into career destinations by qualification, visit Te Pōkai Tara | Universities New Zealand website.